-Are you a math teacher who wants to see your students succeed, but is struggling to find the right resources or time to create them?
+Are you a math teacher who wants to see your students succeed but is struggling to find the right resources or time to create them?
 I can relate.

-In 2008 I found myself in my second year teaching at a new school with three different preps and no one to plan with.
+In 2008 I found myself in my second year of teaching at a new school with three different preps and no one to plan with.
 I spent hours scouring the internet for activities and resources that were best suited for my students.
-I tried the text book only to find that it wasn’t aligned and didn’t provide the real world examples that I hoped my students would grasp.
-I decided that I had a better understanding of my student needs and dove right in to analyzing the standards.
+I tried the textbook only to find that it wasn’t aligned and didn’t provide the real world examples that I hoped my students would grasp.
+I decided that I had a better understanding of my student needs and dove right into analyzing the standards.

-It turns out that most teachers feel this way, strapped for time, overloaded with other responsibilities or simply stuck with out of date resources.
+It turns out that most teachers feel this way: strapped for time, overloaded with other responsibilities or simply stuck with out-of-date resources.

 These many grade levels are a combination of several family moves and my inability to say no when a principal asked me to take on something new. 🙂 After five years, I transitioned into a support role and led instructional strategy professional developments on campus.

 Tyne here!
 I began teaching middle school social studies in 2012.
 That year I decided math was really what I wanted to teach.
 Since then, I have dabbled in high school math but found my home in the 6th grade classroom.
 You can read more of my teaching journey here.
-When I am not teaching/grading/making copies, I am tackling a DIY house project, playing with my two boxer ‘children,’ or buying a new plant.
+When I am not teaching/grading/making copies, I am tackling a DIY house project, playing with my two boxer “children” or buying a new plant.